 This Management's Discussion and Analysis ("MD&A") focuses on significant factors that have affected Allegiant Gold Ltd. (the "Company" or "Allegiant") and its subsidiaries' performance and such factors that may affect its future performance.
-This MD&A should be read in conjunction with the Company's condensed interim consolidated financial statements for the nine month period ended June 30, 2021 and the audited annual consolidated financial statements and related notes for the year ended September 30, 2020 which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+This MD&A should be read in conjunction with the Company's audited annual consolidated financial statements and related notes for the year ended September 30, 2021 which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
 All figures in this MD&A are expressed in Canadian Dollars unless otherwise noted.
 The information contained in this MD&A is current to the Report Date as defined on the cover page.